Skip to contents

 Details

-• The sub-model corresponding to 'Granier' transpiration mode is illustrated by function transp_transpirationGranier and was described in De Caceres et al. (2015), and implements an approach originally described in Granier et al. (1999).
+• The sub-model corresponding to 'Granier' transpiration mode is illustrated by internal function transp_transpirationGranier and was described in De Caceres et al. (2015), and implements an approach originally described in Granier et al. (1999).

-• The sub-model corresponding to 'Sperry' transpiration mode is illustrated by function transp_transpirationSperry and was described in De Caceres et al. (2021), and implements a modelling approach originally described in Sperry et al. (2017).
+• The sub-model corresponding to 'Sperry' transpiration mode is illustrated by internal function transp_transpirationSperry and was described in De Caceres et al. (2021), and implements a modelling approach originally described in Sperry et al. (2017).

-• The sub-model corresponding to 'Sureau' transpiration mode is illustrated by function transp_transpirationSureau and was described for model SurEau-Ecos v2.0 in Ruffault et al. (2022).
+• The sub-model corresponding to 'Sureau' transpiration mode is illustrated by internal function transp_transpirationSureau and was described for model SurEau-Ecos v2.0 in Ruffault et al. (2022).

 References